Ramprasad-Group/polyga/tutorials/basic/background.md

 ### Fingerprinting
 First, I arbitrarily selected 2000 real repeat polymers from a list of polymers.
-Then, I used rdkit to create 2048 bit morgan fingerprint with a radius of 5.
+Then, I used rdkit to create 2048 bit morgan fingerprints with a radius of 5.
 If you want to read about Morgan Fingerprints, [you can find the original paper here](https://pubs.acs.org/doi/10.1021/c160017a018).
-I arbitrarily chose these values aritrarily, however.
-I just wanted to make sure each polymer had a unique fingerprint.
+I arbitrarily chose these values, however, as I just wanted to make sure each polymer had a unique fingerprint.
 Unfortuneately, they did not, so I added another fingerprint that was just the number of charcters in the smile string.
 In real research, you'd want to make sure the fingerprint you're using actually